 Certain manufacturing customers incorporate electrical components and assemblies into their own products, which are commonly referred to as original equipment manufacturers or OEMs.
 Original equipment manufacturers typically require a reliable, high volume supply of a narrow range of electrical items.
-Customers in this segment are particularly service and price sensitive due to the volume and the critical nature of the product used.
-They expect value-added services such as design and technical support, timely supply and electronic commerce.
+Customers in this segment are particularly service and price sensitive due to the volume and the critical nature of the product used, and they also expect value-added services such as design and technical support, just-in-time supply and electronic commerce.
 Long term customer relationships are common and lead to an efficient supply process and stable, recurring revenues.